L.E.O.R.F.

 The reason we are able to help law enforcement officers is because of you and your financial support.
 By donating to the Law Enforcement Officers Relief Fund, you help to:

-• Provide immediate short term assistance to families of officers killed in the line-of-duty or critically injured.
+• Provide immediate assistance to families of officers killed in the line-of-duty or critically injured.

 https://www.high-endrolex.com/49